cloudinary-training/cld-advanced-concepts/README.md

 For example, I can create an account with this email:
 `GMail-account+training@cloudinary.com`

-This is important, as we’ll be configuring settings and using Cloudinary add-ons.---
+This is important, as we’ll be configuring settings and using Cloudinary add-ons.
-title: "Node.js"
-metaTitle: "NOde.js"
-metaDescription: "Node.js"
----

 ## Node/NPM